List of Scream (film series) characters: Charlie Walker

 Charles "Charlie" Walker is a student at Woodsboro High School, friend of Robbie Mercer, love interest of Kirby Reed and an avid fan of horror films, particularly the "Stab" series.
 He runs a film club with Robbie, and the pair are recruited by Gale Weathers-Riley to help profile the killer.
 He hosts a large-scale viewing of the seven "Stab" films in a remote area, and later attends an after-party at Kirby's house.
 Ghostface attacks the party and Charlie is captured and bound to a chair.
 Kirby is forced to answer horror film trivia questions to save his life.
 Believing she has won, Kirby frees Charlie, but he stabs her in the stomach and confesses to being the killer, angry with her for not returning his affections in the years they had known each other, before leaving her for dead.
 Charlie is revealed to have an accomplice, Jill Roberts, with whom he is in a romantic relationship.
 Charlie admits to aiding Jill in order to become the new generation Randy Meeks to her Sidney Prescott.
 Jill instead betrays him and stabs him through the heart, killing him.

-12 years later, Kirby is an FBI agent and visits New York where the latest Ghostface has struck.
+11 years later, Kirby is an FBI agent and visits New York where the latest Ghostface has struck.
 She shows her wounds Charlie gave her from her attack and later can be seen observing the knife used on her in the Stab shrine.
-Also a photo of Walker and all other killers can be seen while Reed is investigating with Detective Bailey.
+Also a photo of Charlie and all other killers can be seen while Kirby is investigating with Detective Bailey.